 Leila Summers is a storyteller, writer and personal coach with a love for all things creative and human.
 She lives in South Africa with her two daughters and animal friends.
 Leila published her first book, It Rains in February: A Wife’s Memoir of Love and Loss, in 2011 and is currently working on her second memoir.

 It’s been some time since I’ve written anything on this blog and so I thought I’d give a quick update on where I am.
-In January, I wrote a post with many ideas about my plans for this year including starting to write Book 2.
+In January, I wrote a post with many ideas about my plans for this year including starting to write Book Two.
 Writing went well for a month or so.
 After that I put all my journal entries and notes into one place on my computer and added some scribbled ideas here and there, but to be honest, I haven’t really been writing.
 Not yet, anyway…

 My last blog post was at the beginning of May, and a lot has happened in my life since then.
-Firstly, it wasn’t as easy as I had hoped to get by without the income from the sale of my house after I put the balance away with the idea of using it for a trip overseas to promote Book 2.
+Firstly, it wasn’t as easy as I had hoped to get by without the income from the sale of my house after I put the balance away with the idea of using it for a trip overseas to promote Book Two.
 Life became somewhat of a struggle and I wasn’t making ends meet financially.
-All work dried up, Book 1 sales dropped, and I lost inspiration for writing Book 2.
+All work dried up, Book One sales dropped, and I lost inspiration for writing Book Two.
 Some days, I did nothing but worry about how I was going to feed myself and the girls.

 By the end of May, it was an effort to remain positive.
 It was during this time that I listened to several online inspirational talks on the Hay House World Summit, selecting the ones around the topic of abundance.
 During one of the talks, the speaker asked the question, “If you could do anything you wanted to do as a career, without any conditions attached, what would you do?”
 I sat with that question for one night.
 The following morning, I answered it in my journal.
 I would be a Life Coach.
 This wasn’t something I had ever considered before that moment.
 I immediately googled life coaching courses in my area and as synchronicity would have it, I discovered to my amazement that Hay House was holding their first ever training in the nearby city of Cape Town beginning two weeks later!
 I signed up, remembering that I could pay for the course with the money I had saved for my overseas trip.
 From that moment on, things have been falling into place rather effortlessly in my life.
-I discovered my purpose!
+I discovered a new purpose!

-I have started a new Facebook Page where I share regular inspirational posts.
+I have started a new Facebook Page where I share inspirational posts.
 Would be lovely to connect with you there.

 Much love and excitement,